Milanesa-chan/WhatsApp-Sticker-Pack-Creator/COMMANDS.md

 ### Command Syntax

-Since version v0.0.2 all commands are preceded with a minus.
+All commands are preceded with a minus.
 There are no double-minus or slash comands.
 Some commands have an argument which has to be separated by a space. "command1" syntax is "-command1 argument".

 ### Commands List

-- **warmup**: Only starts a gradle build.
+- **warmup**: Does not create a sticker pack.
+Only starts a gradle build.
 After execution is finished subsequent builds will be much faster.
 Only useful for automated execution or to save time if you have to wait for a build.
 No arguments needed.

 - **packname NAME**: Skips the "input packname" prompt and in it's place sets "NAME" to it.
 Replace NAME with any name.
 The name can't have any spaces and has to be between 3 and 32 characters.
 If these conditions aren't met build will stop.

+- **stopgd**: Does not create a sticker pack.
+Only stops [Gradle Daemon](https://docs.gradle.org/current/userguide/gradle_daemon.html), a background application that keeps running after you execute WASPC.
+Recommended to use this command every time you stop using WASPC.